seng637-winter2025/a1-group8/seng637-a1-group_8.md

 # Difficulties encountered, challenges overcome, and lessons learned

-The group has intially set out to use Jira as the issue tracking system but ran into hurdles when creating the organization and found the bug reports to lack the information we needed to capture.
+The group initially set out to use Jira as the issue tracking system but ran into hurdles when creating the organization and found the bug reports to lack the information we needed to capture.
 To avoid these issues, we switched to Azure DevOps and found the overall experience better suited to this assignment.
 In the future, Azure DevOps would be our preferred method for issue tracking.

 When creating the first defect reports, we did not have a clear method for how to capture all of the details needed for the reports.
 The peer review was helpful in identifying initial gaps and setting a standard for the reports going forward.
 If this was not done, there may have been additional work on the back end to standardize the reports.

 # Comments/feedback on the lab and lab document itself

 Overall, the assignment was a good introduction to testing and learning how to use an issue tracking system was valuable.
-It was clear from the lab how much work can be involved in testing even a simple software progam.
+It was clear from the lab how much work can be involved in testing even a simple software program.
 The lab document had detailed instructions and expectations for learning goals.
 It also had a clear marking rubric that assisted in completing the submission documents.